gutkyu/node-xlrd/Readme.md

 All sheets not already loaded will be loaded.

 #### workbook.cleanUp()
-all resources( file descriptor, large caches) released.
+all resources( file descriptor, large caches) release.
 Once cleanUp() called, no more reload or parse sheets.

 * onDemand == true,